ailispaw/singularity-barge/README.md

       --version            version for singularity

 Available Commands:
+  apps        apps <image path>
-  build       Build a new Singularity container capability  Manage Linux capabilities on containers exec        Execute a command within container help        Help about any command inspect     Display metadata for container if available instance    Manage containers running in the background keys        Manage OpenPGP key stores pull        Pull a container from a URI push        Push a container to a Library URI run         Launch a runscript within container
+  build       Build a new Singularity container cache       Manage your local singularity cache capability  Manage Linux capabilities on containers exec        Execute a command within container help        Help about any command inspect     Display metadata for container if available instance    Manage containers running in the background key         Manage OpenPGP key stores oci         Manage OCI containers pull        Pull a container from a URI push        Push a container to a Library URI run         Launch a runscript within container